sneakerhax/C2PE/README.md

 # C2PE
-C2 and Post Exploitation Code
+C2 (used very loosely) and Post Exploitation Code